 Deep State Radio (@deepstateradio) has 7,500 Twitter followers, with most of those coming since September 2018 when we increased our activity.
-Our host, David Rothkopf boasts more than 127K followers and our together, our reach generates millions of impressions per month.
-Our audience is incredibly engaged, buy Deep State Radio merchandise from our website and frequently retweet our content.
+Our host, David Rothkopf boasts more than 145K followers and our together, our reach generates millions of impressions per month.
+Our audience is incredibly engaged, with 96% indicating that they listen to the entire episode.
+They also buy Deep State Radio merchandise from our website and frequently retweet our content.
 Our guests on the show include high-level national security, law enforcement and foreign policy experts.
 In short, we have connections and convening power than many podcasts in our space do not have.

 About the Host

 David Rothkopf is the CEO of The Rothkopf Group, a visiting scholar at the Carnegie Endowment for International Peace, host of the Deep State Radio podcast, a visiting professor of international and public affairs at the Johns Hopkins Paul H. Nitze School of Advanced International Studies (SAIS), and the former CEO and editor-in-chief of the FP Group.

 A prolific writer, Rothkopf is the author of more than 1,000 articles on international themes for publications that, in addition to Foreign Policy, include the New York Times, Washington Post, Financial Times, and Foreign Affairs.
 His book National Insecurity: American Leadership in an Age of Fear is his second major history of foreign policy and national security decision-making in the U.S. government.
 Other recent books include Power, Inc.: The Epic Rivalry Between Big Business and Government—and the Reckoning That Lies Ahead , Superclass: The Global Power Elite and the World They Are Making, and Running the World: The Inside Story of the National Security Council and the Architects of American Power.
 His most recent book is The Great Questions of Tomorrow.